Muscular Dystrophy and Neuromuscular Disease

-- Many of Good Shepherd’s wellness programs, including fitness opportunities, home modification and more, are appropriate for individuals with neuromuscular conditions.
+- Many of Good Shepherd’s wellness programs, including a fitness center with accessible equipment and a warm-water therapy pool, home modification and more, are appropriate for individuals with neuromuscular conditions.

 Good Shepherd’s Muscular Dystrophy Clinic is the only one in the Lehigh Valley region and is supported, in part, by a generous grant from the Muscular Dystrophy Association.

 Good Shepherd cares for individuals with neuromuscular diseases, such as:

 Good Shepherd’s Muscular Dystrophy Program specializes in evaluating and treating:

 - Speech and language impairments or swallowing disorders